serg-the-engineer/slack-huddle-radio-bot/README.md

 # How it works

 On current setup I choose Liquidsoap as audio streaming, than route this stream via PulseAudio onto default input device.
-That browser verson of slack finds this input mic by default, and some bot logged in slack account as human and starts broadcasting in huddle.
+Than browser version of slack finds this input mic by default.
+Some bot logging in slack account as human and broadcasting in huddle.
 This browser automation uses node js with puppeteer bot.

 # Setup pulseaudio virtual device